SAP-samples/ui5-mdc-json-tutorial/ex1/readme.md

 ```
 > ℹ️ Pay attention to how the controls are specified.
 All the MDCs included in the XML view will initially appear on the screen without any additional personalization.
 While this may seem superfluous when also providing the control creation method in the delegate, it allows us to establish a default without any hassle.
 Alternatively, we could opt to not provide any controls here and add them later through personalization.

-Run the application and see how, with just the few lines of code we added, we get a personalizable table that shows properties of our JSON data! 😱
+Run the application and see how, with just a few lines of code we added, we get a personalizable table that shows the properties of our JSON data! 😱

 ![Exercise 1 Result](ex1.png)
 ## Summary